crunchdao/desci-framework/paper/paper.md

 help with the technical aspects of paper writing.
 The process for JOSS and similar journals is different, in that the paper should be written in the lightweight markup language *Markdown*.

-This article explains the technical details and describes the publishing system's capabilities.
-It can also be used as a test document, or serve as a template that can be used as a starting point.

 # Markdown primer

 Markdown is based on email conventions.
 It was developed by John Gruber